keithrbennett/keithrbennett.github.io/_drafts/lambdas-are-better-than-procs.md

 This article will attempt to achieve two purposes:

-1) to explain the difference between lambda and nonlambda `Proc`s
+1) to explain the difference between lambdas and procs

-2) to persuade you to use `lambda`s unless there is a compelling reason not to
+2) to persuade you to use lambdas unless there is a compelling reason not to

-There are many resources explaining lambda and nonlambda `Proc`s, and I will assume you know at least a little about them.
+There are many resources available that explain lambdas and procs, and I will assume you know at least a little about them.

 Here are some important points:

-* a `Proc` instance can be either lambda or a nonlambda
+* a `Proc` instance can be either lambda or a proc (2)
-* names for these are `lambda` and `proc`, respectively (2)
 * all `lambda`s are `Proc`s
 * all `proc`s are `Proc`s
 * code blocks behave like `proc`s